google/koladata/docs/koda_v1_api_reference.md

   When applying it to a class method, it is likely to fail in tracing mode because it will try to auto-box the class instance into an expr, which is likely not supported.

+  When executing the resulting function in eager mode, we will evaluate the underlying function directly instead of evaluating the functor, to have nicer stack traces in case of an exception.
+However, we will still apply the boxing rules on the returned value (for example, convert Python primitives to DataItems), to better emulate what will happen in tracing mode.
 ```

 ### `translate(keys_to, keys_from, values_from)` {#translate}